-The Undertaker Requested To Have Jim Ross Announce His Final WrestleMania Match
+The Undertaker Requested To Have Jim Ross Announce His Final ‘WrestleMania’ Match

 — Jim Ross (@JRsBBQ) April 3, 2017

-The Undertaker took his gloves off last year after the match with Shane McMahon, but was convinced to stick around for one more year.
+The Undertaker took his gloves off last year after the match with Shane McMahon but was convinced to stick around for one more year.
 Fans may never get to see the WrestleMania dream match between the Undertaker and John Cena that has been rumored for years, but he was given the royal treatment on the grandest stage of them all.
 And Jim Ross was there to provide the soundtrack.

 [Featured Image by WWE]